-This problem was run on a home-built Beowulf-style (Sterling, Salmon, Becker, and Savarese 1999; Bennett.
-Koza, Shipman, and Stiffelman 1999) parallel cluster computer system consisting of 1,000 350 MHz Pentium II processors (each accompanied by 64 megabytes of RAM).
+This problem was run on a home-built Beowulf-style (Sterling, Salmon, Becker, and Savarese 1999) parallel cluster computer system consisting of 1,000 350 MHz Pentium II processors (each accompanied by 64 megabytes of RAM).
 The system has a 350 MHz Pentium II computer as host.
 The processing nodes are connected with a 100 megabit-per-second Ethernet.
 The processing nodes and the host use the Linux operating system.
 The distributed genetic algorithm with unsynchronized generations and semi-isolated subpopulations was used with a subpopulation size of Q = 100 at each of D = 1,000 demes.
 As each processor (asynchronously) completes a generation, four boatloads of emigrants from each subpopulation are dispatched to each of the four toroidally adjacent processors.
 The 1,000 processors are hierarchically organized.
 There are $5 \times 5 = 25$ high-level groups (each containing 40 processors).
 If the adjacent node belongs to a different group, the migration rate is 2% and emigrants are selected based on fitness.
-If the adjacent node belongs to the same group, the migration rate is 5% (10% if in the same physical box) and emigrants are selected randomly.
+If the adjacent node belongs to the same group, emigrants are selected randomly with a 5% migration rate (10% if the adjacent node is in the same physical box).